-If the placement provider has reason to believe the child left the out-of-home placement of his or her own accord, such as if they run away, then the out-of-home placement provider will begin an immediate search for the child or youth.
+If the placement provider has reason to believe the child left the out-of-home placement of his or her own accord (i.e., run away), then the out-of-home placement provider will begin an immediate search for the child/youth.
 The search will entail the following actions:

-- A. Searching the immediate premises; and, - B. Searching the community to contact the child's friends and other contacts who may know of or have information regarding the child's whereabouts.
+- A. Searching the immediate premises; and, - B. Searching the community and contacting the child's friends and other contacts who may know of or have information regarding the child's whereabouts.

 If the child is located within one (1) hour of initiating the search, the placement provider will notify the primary FSW caseworker and primary FSW caseworker's supervisor of the incident no later than the next calendar day.
-The child's primary FSW caseworker will document the incident such as, if the child ran away but was located within one (1) hour), accordingly in the Division information management system.
+The child's primary FSW caseworker will document the incident (i.e., child ran away but was located within one (1) hour) accordingly in CHRIS contacts.
 The primary FSW caseworker, or secondary FSW caseworker, as appropriate, will also conduct a visit with the child and placement provider by the next business day to assess why the child ran away and what immediate steps may need to be taken to better support both the child and placement provider.

 If the child who is believed to have run away of his/her own accord cannot be located within one (1) hour of initiating the search, then at that point the out-of-home placement provider will immediately notify the youth's primary Family Service Worker (FSW) caseworker and primary FSW caseworker's supervisor.
-The primary FSW caseworker will then follow the steps outlined in Procedure VII-N1 below.
+The primary FSW caseworker will then follow the steps outlined in Procedure VII-N1 below, to include ensuring the Area Director is also notified of the child's disappearance.